FAITH EVANGELICAL LUTHERAN CHURCH

 We look forward to hearing from you!

 Looking for somewhere to learn about Jesus with others your age?
-Join us at Faith Evangelical Lutheran Church in Montgomeryville every third Sunday in 2025 from 6:00-7:30pm!
+Join us at Faith Evangelical Lutheran Church in Montgomeryville almost every third Sunday in 2026 from 6:00-7:30pm!
+We will be meeting this month on Sunday, May 17, 2026.

 Expect to have fun while learning about the Word of God by joining in prayer, devotions and readings at the church.
 We will also have occasional outings around the area such as mini golf, bowling and more!
 Our adult support team will provide snacks and beverages during meetings.
 We hope to see you soon!